cloudevents/spec/cloudevents/extensions/verifiability.md

 )
 ```

-It is the digest of the concatenated digest list of the mandatory Context Attributes, the optional Context Attributes as well as the event data itself.
+It is the digest of the concatenated digest list of the mandatory Context Attributes, the OPTIONAL Context Attributes as well as the event data itself.

 #### Protocol